 Every now and then I will venture down the Internet rabbit hole.
 A recent jaunt started with a hilarious clip of Michael Stipe, James Franco and Stephen Colbert singing a topical rendition of “It’s the End of the World as We Know It (And I Feel Fine),” and ended with a musing on modern live performance.
 Or rather, the lack thereof.

 First, some backstory.
-REM embodied my musical identify growing up in the ’90s, even despite a preference for gritty bands like Tool and Nine Inch Nails.
-I grew up right down the street from their Athens, GA home base.
-My band even performed at the 40 Watt once upon a time (non-REM fans just went “huh?” while the rest of you went “holy shit balls, really?!”)
+REM embodied my musical identify growing up in the ’90s, even despite a preference for harder bands like Tool and Nine Inch Nails.
+I grew up down the street from their Athens, GA home base.
+My band even performed at the 40 Watt once upon a time.
+(Non-REM fans just went “Huh?” while the rest of you went “Holy shit balls, really?!”)
 But anyway, as I strolled down memory lane, I stumbled upon the following clip, a live performance of “What’s The Frequency, Kenneth?” in Cologne, Germany in 2011, shortly before the band called it quits.

 I was a concert fiend.
 I lived for a good live show.
 But then something happened.
 Around the turn of the century, live shows stopped being the raw spectacles I knew and loved.
 They started transforming into highly choreographed musical productions.
 Band members would go through ten changes of wardrobe.
 Half-naked dancers would prance around the stage.
 They would have lighting shows and pyrotechnics that rivaled Super Bowl halftime.
 And these were ROCK shows, not pre-packaged pop crap.
 I was left wondering, what happened to the damn music?
 Nowadays, you go to a “concert” and see artists dancing and lip-syncing to their own background recordings.
 It’s insulting.